truthanytime/Dev_connector/README.md

 - if there is a token - store it in local storage and set the headers.
 - if there is no token - token is null - remove it from storage and delete the headers.

-The subscription can be seen in [client/src/store.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/store.js)

-We also need to change our [client/src/utils/setAuthToken.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/utils/setAuthToken.js) so it now handles both the setting of the token in local storage and in axios headers.
-`setauthToken.js` in turn depends on [client/src/utils/api.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/utils/api.js) where we create an instance of axios.
-So you will also need to grab that file.

-With those two changes in place we can remove all setting of local storage from [client/src/reducers/auth.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/reducers/auth.js).
-And remove setting of the token in axios headers from [client/src/actions/auth.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/actions/auth.js).
-This helps keep our code predictable, manageable and ultimately bug free.

-## Component reuse ♻️

-The EditProfile and CreateProfile have been reduced to one component [ProfileForm.js](https://github.com/bradtraversy/devconnector_2.0/blob/master/client/src/components/profile-forms/ProfileForm.js)
-The majority of this logic came from the refactrored EditProfile Component, which was initially changed to fix the issues with the use of useEffect we see in this component.

-If you want to address the linter warnings in EditProfile then this is the component you are looking for.

 ## Log user out on token expiration 🔐

 If the Json Web Token expires then it should log the user out and end the authentication of their session.